ibm-cloud-docs/schematics/cli-reference.md

 ## Resource query commands
 {: #rq-commands}

-Review the command that you want to create, update, list, delete and to work with your {{site.data.keyword.bplong_notm}} resource queries and inventories.
+Dynamically build resource inventories by using resource queries.
+Resource queries help you to retrieve your target hosts from existing {{site.data.keyword.bplong_notm}} workspaces.
 For more information, about resource queries and conditions, see [Creating resource inventories for Schematics actions](/docs/schematics?topic=schematics-inventories-setup).
 {: shortdesc}

 ### `ibmcloud schematics resource query create`
 {: #schematics-create-rq}

-Create a resource query in {{site.data.keyword.bplong_notm}} to pass to {{site.data.keyword.bpshort}} action for target host groups.
-You can create a resource by using the a payload file or the interactive mode.
+Create a resource query in {{site.data.keyword.bplong_notm}} that you can use to build your resource inventory.
+You can create a resource query by using a payload file or the interactive mode.
 {: shortdesc}

 **Syntax**